-HB 2827 (=SB 1518): Amends the BOC to expressly incorporate Chapter 252 nonprofit associations into the merger procedures of BOC Chapter 10, including existing provisions that a merger may not cause the loss of charitable status and that a nonprofit association may not convert to a for-profit entity (BOC §10.108).
-The bill also amends BOC §22.207 to require that a director's abstention from an official action must be entered into the corporation's official records, just like an affirmation or dissent.
+SB 1518 (=HB 2827): Amends the Bus.
+Org.
+Code (BOC) to expressly incorporate Chapter 252 nonprofit associations into the merger and conversion procedures of BOC Chapter 10.
+The bill also amends BOC §22.227 to require that a director's abstention from an official action must be entered into the corporation's official records, just like an affirmation or dissent.